bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     summary: Error says "`DynamicJsonBuffer` is a class from ArduinoJson 5"
     page: class-from-arduinojson5/index.md

-  dynamicjsondocument-not-declared:
-    label: '`DynamicJsonDocument` was not declared in this scope'
-    summary: Error says "`DynamicJsonDocument` was not declared in this scope"
-    page: not-declared-in-this-scope/index.md

   expected-identifier-before-numeric-constant:
     label: 'expected identifier before numeric constant'
     summary: Error says "expected identifier before numeric constant"